I have several interesting discussions whenever I told the audience in my Talks regarding why Smart Cities should have these traits of becoming more:

 If you asked the citizens whether they wanted their Governments or Local Authorities to embrace those qualities, the answer would be a big “YES.”
 But somehow it doesn’t resonate well with the other parties (Governments or Local Councils).
 Why?

 We knew how IT helped to make organizations more cost-effective, but when you have a deeper integration with each and every device that you monitored with IOT sensors connected, the jitter gets down to the bones of the people who managed the assets.

-Imagine that when every “assets” linked to the person responsible.
+Imagine that when every “asset” is linked to the person responsible.
 It can be good or bad depending on how that person handles and manage that asset.

 But that’s how IOT works – reducing cost and getting higher efficiency.

-If you are a Captain of a sinking ship – what’s your first instruction – plugging the hole of the ship or steer to a new direction?
+If you are a Captain of a sinking ship – what’s your first instruction – plug the hole of the ship or steer in a new direction?

-Thus, every country that wanted to implement their vision of Smart City must understand where the priorities are.
+Thus, every country that wanted to implement its vision of a Smart City must understand where the priorities are.